DSW

 By April 30 of Year 2: Dissertation proposal approved by dissertation committee.

-By early June of Year 3: Deposit final version of dissertation to Scholarly Commons
+By May 1st complete defense of dissertation; deposit final version of dissertation to Scholarly Commons following defense no later than May 15th

 Dissertation Committee